 The sky wasn’t falling.
 The end wasn’t near.
 But you wouldn’t know it if you had access to a computer, television, or radio recently.

 The overreaction wasn’t limited to major new outlets, although they were all over it.
 Even a couple of my favorite financial companies got in on the act.
-When I logged in a full week after the vote to Brexit, both Personal Capital and Vanguard had Brexit pop-ups (Brop-ups?).
+When I logged in a full week after the vote to Brexit, both Empower and Vanguard had Brexit pop-ups (Brop-ups?).

 The first two trading days after the United Kingdom voted to pursue negotiating an exit from the European Union were not pretty.
 Equity prices sunk worldwide, on the order of about 5% to 10% depending on the market.